Understanding the 4-Year Rule for Planning

 If you have built something or changed the use of a building, without the correct planning permission, you might have heard of something called the '4-year rule'.
 This is a crucial rule for property owners and developers, and if used correctly, can save you from potential enforcement action.

-However, as part of wider changes to the planning system, the 4-year rule is due to be abolished, with the 10-year rule applying in all cases.
+However, as part of wider changes to the planning system, the 4-year rule has in part been removed, with the 10-year rule applying in a greater number of cases.
 In this article, we will delve into the concept of the 4-year rule, explore scenarios where it applies, discuss the 10-year rule as an alternative, and highlight the evidence needed to convince the council.

 If you need support for your planning case, contact us today.